SpartanJ/eepp/README.md

 Add more examples and some tools.

-Add Scripting support ( first I would like to stabilize the library, but I'm getting there ).
+Add scripting support, but first I would like to stabilize the library, but I'm getting there.

 Add 2D skeletal animations support ( probably Spine2D, shouldn't be much work to implement ).